Study MBBS in China 2025-26: Fees, Admission & Medical Universities

 • China's medical colleges have constructed cutting-edge facilities, including advanced laboratories and up-to-date practitioner equipment.

-The Ministry of Health and Family Welfare has provided certain necessary guidelines for Indian students wishing to pursue MBBS in China.
-Here are some pointers for Indian students interested in pursuing an MBBS in China 2024.
+The Ministry of Health and Family Welfare has provided certain necessary guidelines for Indian students wishing to pursue MBBS in China in 2025.
+Here are some pointers for Indian students interested in pursuing an MBBS in China 2025.

 • Students must clear the NEET-UG in India to apply for an MBBS in China.

-• Indian students must have the HSK-4 level Chinese language knowledge to get a medical degree in China.
+• Indian students must have the HSK-4 level of Chinese language to get a medical degree in China.

 • The Education Ministry of China granted authorisation to more than 45 medical institutions for Indian students.
 Indian students are advised to apply to only those authorised medical universities to further practice medicine in India.